 - How can I become a security expert/hacker?

 It is a lot of work, but also rewarding.
-My take is in question #4
+My take is in question #4 of my Slashdot interview.

 - in fact, the only reason that i wonna learn to use the n map is to find some data abougth a girl that contacted me in some a page, an have fucking me each time i go online, as an free atitude, that i can't understand, anyways i'm a tecnic in coputing from a tecnical school but i'd learn only a bit of q basic. if you can help me with that i'll be thakfull foreve!

 - How can I keep up with the latest Nmap and Insecure.Org news?

 Major Nmap releases and important site news are posted to the ad-free Nmap-hackers mailing list.
 You can join more than 60,000 current members from this page.
 Traffic rarely exceeds 2 messages per month.
 You can also read the archives or subscribe to the RSS feed at SecLists.Org.
 The other source for breaking news is the front page of Insecure.Org.
 If you truly want to keep abreast of all Nmap development, join the high traffic (hundreds of messages per month) nmap-dev list too.